JasonMartino720/3002-ros-slam/README.md

 [![Demo Video](https://i.ibb.co/Bg6krnr/RBE-3002-Demo-Thumnail.jpg)](https://youtu.be/R8tJ0mjwc7s)
 (Click me)

-This was forked so that I could link this code in [my website](https://kohmeik.com).
+This was forked so that I could link this code in [my website](https://jasonmartino.wixsite.com).
 Please do not use/copy it if you are currently taking this RBE course.

-Note to self: ```lab4``` contains all the code we wrote. ```RBE3002_Final``` was provided by the professor and contained simulation enviroments we could test on.
+Note: ```lab4``` contains all the code we wrote. ```RBE3002_Final``` was provided by the professor and contained simulation enviroments we could test on.

 To run the code look at:
 * https://github.com/WPIRoboticsEngineering/RBE3002_template